heymikehaynes/crashthearcade/content/blog/2024/arc-s-second-act.md

 For me, the Windows release of Arc felt like a turning point.
 With the focus shifting to bring the Windows version up to speed, major feature releases for Mac naturally slowed.
 You could see this coming.

-As a user of Arc, I get it.
-When I showed it to some of my family, they didn’t get it – and that’s fine.
+I get it.
+When I showed it to some of my family, they weren't sold – and that’s fine.
 While I'm nervous that Arc won't get any major updates or new features, I'm interested to see what's next.